 Catherine ranks high among the mystics and spiritual writers of the Church.
 In 1939, she and Francis of Assisi were declared co-patrons of Italy.
 Pope Paul VI named her and Teresa of Avila doctors of the Church in 1970.
 Her spiritual testament is found in The Dialogue.

 Though she lived her life in a faith experience and spirituality far different from that of our own time, Catherine of Siena stands as a companion with us on the Christian journey in her undivided effort to invite the Lord to take flesh in her own life.
-Events which might make us wince or chuckle or even yawn fill her biographies: a mystical experience at six, childhood betrothal to Christ, stories of harsh asceticism, her frequent ecstatic visions.
+Events which might make us wince or chuckle or even yawn fill her biographies: a mystical experience at 6, childhood betrothal to Christ, stories of harsh asceticism, her frequent ecstatic visions.
 Still, Catherine lived in an age which did not know the rapid change of 21st-century mobile America.
 The value of her life for us today lies in her recognition of holiness as a goal to be sought over the course of a lifetime.
 She offered herself as a victim for the Church in its agony.
 She died surrounded by her “children” and was canonized in 1461.

-St. Catherine of Siena is also the Patron Saint of Italy and for Fire Protection
+St. Catherine of Siena is also the Patron Saint of Italy and for Fire Protection.

 SAINT CATHERINE OF SIENA PRAY FOR US !